Italy's 5-Star, League near deal, await president's verdict

-ROME (Reuters) - Italy’s 5-Star Movement and League neared a deal on Monday they hope will fuse their very different election platforms into a workable coalition government, hours before pivotal talks with the country’s president.
+ROME (Reuters) - Italy’s 5-Star Movement and League neared a deal on Monday that would bring together two parties with very different election platforms, but which both want to challenge Europe’s rigid budget rules and boost spending.

-Their choice has not yet been announced, though Di Maio said on Sunday they were close to an “historic” agreement.
+Di Maio said on Sunday they were close to an “historic” agreement, but their choice of prime minister has not yet been announced and confusion remains over who it will be.

+A 71-year-old economist and university professor, Giulio Sapelli, said on Monday he had spoken to both leaders and would be willing to do the job so long as former centre-right economy minister Domenico Siniscalco took charge of the economy again.

+Sapelli said another candidate for the prime minister’s job was also under consideration — law professor Giuseppe Conte.

 President Sergio Mattarella, who has the final word on nominating a premier, reminded the parties in a speech on Saturday that he is not obliged to accept their recommendation.